CiscoDevNet/terraform-provider-intersight/website/docs/d/capability_adapter_unit_descriptor.html.markdown

 * `model`:(string) The model of the endpoint, for which this capability information is applicable.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `num_dce_ports`:(int) Number of Dce Ports for the adaptor.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `prom_card_type`:(string) Prom card type for the adaptor.
 * `vendor`:(string) The vendor of the endpoint, for which this capability information is applicable.
-* `version`:(string) The firmware or software version of the endpoint, for which this capability information is applicable.
+* `nr_version`:(string) The firmware or software version of the endpoint, for which this capability information is applicable.